apache/james-project/src/adr/0041-james-servers-offering.md

 We currently deliver as part of the Apache James server:

- - **Spring server** (`server/app`): barely maintained, Spring server exposes configuration allowing class level overides, resulting in untested componant combinaison leading to unexpected runtime errors.
+ - **Spring server** (`server/app`): barely maintained, Spring server exposes configuration allowing class level overrides, resulting in untested component combination leading to unexpected runtime errors.
 Its usage requires configuration to adapt it to the user use cases, wich can be not obvious for people with limited knowledge/resources, and can discourage self hosting usages.